AlecMcG99/dnd-notes/Session notes/Alec/Session 4.md

 We fight and kill some imps, YanYan charms one of the darklings and tries to convince him to call off the fight Lars immediately kills the charmed darkling
+Our ranger friend shows up out of nowhere and throws his dynamite into a large group of approaching fiends and blows up 7/8 of them